Forbidden City — Royal Palace and Witness of the Modern History of China

 In the next more than 500 years' history of China, many monarchs had born, lived, fought, and died there; many stories of happiness, sadness, or grief had happened and documented there.

-Some people realized their dreams and brought the whole country prosperity, and some did horrible things that caused chaos and disasters to the society.
+Some people realized their dreams and brought the whole country prosperity, and some did horrible things that caused chaos and disasters to society.

 Of over 8700 rooms in the Forbidden City, each one has its interesting story.

-This magnificent royal palace is 720,000 square meters large, surrounded by 10 meters high city walls, and with very advanced and scientific drainage system.
+This magnificent royal palace is 720,000 square meters large, surrounded by 10 meters high city walls, and with a very advanced and scientific drainage system.

 It is quadrant shaped, with countless luxurious decorations that represent power and fortune in Chinese culture.